llooker/hca_fetal_heart_rate_monitoring/z_sql_scripts/sql_create_discrete_events.md

   -- End: 0 x 15 - at least 15 seconds of back to baseline measurements

-CREATE OR REPLACE TABLE `hca-data-sandbox.fetal_heartrate.rules_classify_3_events_part1` AS with is_event as (
+CREATE OR REPLACE TABLE `hca-data-sandbox.fetal_heartrate.rules_classify_3_events_part1` AS
+# for every point compare value to baseline
+with is_event as (
   SELECT
   *